Siddheshwar Varma: Biography

-Siddheshwar Varma, originally named Pindidas, was born on 3 November 1887 at Rawal Pindi in the erstwhile Punjab Province of British India in a Khatri family to Ram Dass Nanda and Jamana Devi, and did his early schooling at various places like Rawalpindi, Kamalpur, Punjab, Jhelum, Gujranwala and Mianwali.
+Siddheshwar Varma, originally named Pindidas, was born on 3 November 1887 at Rawalpindi in the erstwhile Punjab province of British India in a Khatri family to Ram Dass Nanda and Jamana Devi, and did his early schooling at various places in Punjab like Rawalpindi, Kamalpur, Jhelum, Gujranwala and Mianwali.
 His career started as private secretary to Raja Sir Nahar Singh, a post he took up after completing his master's degree in history.
 Simultaneously, he worked as a tutor to Prince Satrunjaya Singh, who would later become the Raja of the princely state of Bijwa (Oudh) but moved later to K. G. Hindu High School, Gujranwala as a teacher where he became the headmaster.
 Side by side, he continued his Sanskrit studies and when the job of a headmaster hindered his studies, he changed job once again by taking up the position as a lecturer at Govt.
 Gandhi Memorial Science College, Jammu (then known as Prince of Wales College).
 It was here he spent the rest of his service till his retirement; in between, he had a short stay of three years abroad for securing a DL degree.

 While continuing his linguistic studies through his years in Jammu, Varma learned several Indian and foreign languages such as Hindi, Urdu, Punjabi, Tamil, French, Greek, Latin, Russian, Slavonic, German, Arabic, and Persian; he was reported to have learned 30 different languages.
 He was also associated with organizational activities and was the secretary of the Indian chapter of the International Moral Education Congress in 1923.
 He was among the scholars who assisted A. C. Woolner in founding the Linguistic Society of India in 1928 and was involved in the establishment of organizations like Association of Thinkers, Shabda Brahma Parishad, and Samabhava Mandal.
 He contributed to the recognition of Dogri language by the Sahitya Akademi and was the founder patron of Dogri Research Institute, Jammu, an institution founded in 1962 to promote the language.

-Varma, whose efforts helped elevate Dogri from the status of a tonal language to that of the main language, died on 17 August 1985, at the age of 97.
+Varma died on 17 August 1985, at the age of 97.